c33cheun/EquipmentList/readme.md

 starter
 =======

-This is the starter template example for Dozr Job Interviews
+This is the starter template edited by Christopher Cheung for an interview with Dozr.

 Setup
 =====